 Our size and diversity of activities means our people have many opportunities to evolve, by moving roles cross-functionally or internationally, based on their performance and aspirations.
 Opportunities that would be unavailable to them in smaller structures.

 The average AXA employee has been part of our team for nearly 11 years.
-And part of the reason, is our commitment to empower them to upskill, through our various learning initiatives (85.4% of our workforce has received a form of training!).
-Initiatives allowing them to potentially change roles cross-functionally, broadening their professional horizons.
+And part of the reason, is our commitment to empower them to upskill, through our various learning initiatives (over 85% of our workforce has received a form of training!).
+Initiatives allowing them to potentially change roles cross-functionally, thus broadening their professional horizons.

 My generation embraces change and isn’t married to a single job.
 I started at AXA in 2005, as a graphic designer working on e-learning modules.
 But then I switched to coding, before going towards web development in 2013.
 And just a few months ago I switched again, becoming a Product Owner!
 I never had any apprehension about changing functions, as I always knew where I was going, and AXA supported me along the way, even helping me get a Masters to further bolster my skills.
 My top tip if you want experience different roles?
 Always speak freely to your manager and share your objectives, so they can help you on your path.

 A great part of AXA’s appeal as an employer, is our global presence – we do span 64 countries after all!
-Because who hasn’t daydreamed of working abroad in countries as varied as Brazil, South Africa and Hong Kong; simultaneously soaking-in a new culture and work environment?
+Because who hasn’t daydreamed of working abroad in countries as varied as Brazil, South Africa, United Arab Emirates and Hong Kong; simultaneously soaking-in a new culture and work environment?

-I had a 10-year plan when I first started at AXA in London, and that was to experience all areas of the business - from Learning and Development, to IT and Operations.
-This to intensify my skillset and because to my mind the kind of leaders we need in the future are not experts, but people who understand how all these departments fit together.
-And I did all of that before moving to Paris to work as Executive Assistant to the Group CFO.
-One of my most formative experiences at AXA was when I volunteered to give a training course in India as a young man, with no experience.
-It was a courageous move - both on my part and that of the company - as it gave me room to makes mistakes.
-That’s the reason why I have stayed with AXA, because its values, of courage and integrity truly resonate with me and have helped me to progress.
+I had a 10-year plan when I first started at AXA in London, and that was to experience different areas of the business to understand how they interact with each other to deliver Group vision and services we deliver for our customers.
+This to intensify and broaden my skillset, as to my mind the kind of leaders we need in the future are not only experts, but leaders who also understand how different departments fit together to embark everyone on the journey to delivery company’s vision and purpose.
+To date I have worked in Learning and Development, IT and Customer service operations department before moving to Paris in July 2015 to work in Finance department as Executive Assistant to the Group CFO.
+Since September 2017, I am working in Group Security.
+AXA has invested and supported me in my journey by taking risk and demonstrating courage to allow me to explore different parts of the business, with no previous experience.
+It is a courageous move - both on my part and that of the company - as it gave me room to make mistakes whilst broadening my skillset.
+That’s the reason why I have stayed with AXA beyond my 10 year plan, because its values, of courage and integrity truly resonate with me and has helped me to progress my career.

 We are seeing short-term assignments growing more than long-term assignments.
 This is testament to AXA’s flexibility, and ability to keep pace with a generation of workers who relish new experiences and opportunities.